 - Increasing sperm count

 Trying acupuncture before conceiving or undergoing IVF could give men and their partners the extra edge needed to create a viable embryo.

 Acupuncture and infertility

 When women are undergoing fertility treatments, stress can interfere with their Qi.
 By keeping the meridians open, reducing stress and increasing blood flow to the uterus, acupuncture offers critical IVF support.

 Traditional Chinese medicine can help fall pregnant when used:

 - During implantation.

 Our mission is to help you enjoyably regain your balanced health.
 At Adelaide City Acupuncture Clinic, We will work with you to find the best treatment solution for your healthcare needs, therefore achieve your quick and lasting pain relief.
 We are conveniently located in the CBD and easily accessible through both private and public transport.
-Email or Call Us (08) 8221 5880 today to learn more about our natural Healthcare Programme options or to schedule your consultation online.
+Email or Call Us at (08) 8221 5880 today to learn more about our natural Healthcare Programme options or schedule your consultation online.